scrapy/scrapy/docs/topics/feed-exports.rst

     Clean up the plugin.

-    For example, you might want to close and file wrapper that you might have used to compress data written into the file received in the ``__init__`` method.
+    For example, you might want to close a file wrapper that you might have used to compress data written into the file received in the ``__init__`` method.